ronaldpereira/atom-snippets/README.md

 Save the snippets file
 Enjoy it :)

-Any doubts on needing help?
+Any doubts or needing help?
 Email me on ronald.drp11@gmail.com